milescajus/algorithms_portfolio/final/README.md

 ### Progress
 - successfully implemented multiplayer U3T with improved terminal interface, complete with proper win-checking and playfield selection
-- added singleplayer mode with very rudimentary opponent, simply randomly choosing moves
+- implemented better singleplayer opponent, able to win subgames and lookahead when choosing a playfield itself

 ### Next Steps
-- improve singleplayer opponent
+- further improve singleplayer opponent by avoiding sending the player to advantageous positions

 ### Concept